andrewjmead/wpsites/README.md

 Default: `null`

-The password to for your sites database connection.
+The password to for your site's database connection.
 A value of null should be used if there is no password.

 ### Database name